Books, Podcasts, Movies, Music, and Products to Make Life Better in 2025

 We need to cook and stay in.
 Meal planning needs to be strategic so when we brave the store we can get in and get out.
 But when we can’t find our default foods we’re too overwhelmed with all that is swirling around us to be creative.
 Sometimes we’re too distracted and tired to even think.

 I started the month trying three times to outrun the outbreak.
-When my travel blogging conference in Sicily was cancelled last minute (thankfully, given the crisis that hit full force a week later), I considered using my connecting flight to New York City and spending spring break there.
+When my travel blogging conference in Sicily was canceled last minute (thankfully, given the crisis that hit full force a week later), I considered using my connecting flight to New York City and spending spring break there.
 When the Coronavirus was reported there, I booked a flight to Florida but canceled within 24 hours because they were being hit, too.
 For most of us, there’s nowhere else to run and home is the only place to hide.

 But we’re also learning that being grounded can be grounding.

 The university classes I teach have gone remote for the rest of the year, and with no more commuting, I have more time and technology to be in touch with those I love.
-I’ve traveled via books and movies which I suggested here, and I’ve discovered some new music that sweeps me away.
+I’ve traveled via books and movies which I suggested here and discovered some new music that sweeps me away.

 Below are ways to make cooking an adventure, meal planning easier, and eating more fun.
 I’ve included links for delivery for those who can’t get out/ feel safer not doing so, such as moms with children in tow.